Frequently Asked Questions (FAQs)

 Can I get credit for courses taken as an undergraduate or at another institution?

-The simple answer to this question is no. There are two resident semesters required, with a tightly structured curriculum designed specifically for this program, of which some courses must be taken in tandem.
+This is not recommended due to the fact that the curriculum is tightly structured curriculum designed specifically for this program; in addition, some courses must be taken in tandem.
+The two resident semesters (ten courses total) required for the MA do not allow time for courses outside of the program.
 Possible exceptions might include an SLA core course taken early by a CMU undergraduate, or an appropriate graduate-level elective taken at another institution.
-Approval will be given on a case-by-case basis by the program director.
+Approval will be given on a case-by-case basis by the Program Director.
 Such approval will not affect the two-semester resident requirement, nor will it have an impact on program cost.

 Is it possible to enroll on a part-time basis?